Tikubonn/jam.js/README.md

 but, now editting. so some articles are not written yet.
 [jam official documents](https://github.com/tikubonn/jam.js/wiki)

-## its prototype state.
+## it is prototype state.

 jam is a prototype state.
-so its may be has any bug and problems.
+probably it is has any bug and problems.
-because i wrote in the mood for at that time.
+i wrote jam in the mood.
-and jam is a byproducts that was born in attempt of closure.
-i need more thinking times for to simply the jam.
+jam is a byproducts that was born from some attempts of closure. i need more thinking times for jam specification.

-ごめんなさいまだ未完成な言語なので、バグとかあると思います。
-まだ仕様が煮詰まってなかったり、大事なところを思い違いをしてたり。
-クロージャで遊んでた際に生まれた副産物で、最初から言語として書かれたものではないので、
-少々無理のある仕様があるかも。
-お気に召したら遊んでやってください。

 ## license